shantanu-ingle/weather-app/README.md

--Real-time weather for any city or via geolocation.
+- Real-time weather for any city or via geolocation.

--5-day forecast with temperature, precipitation, and weather details.
+- 5-day forecast with temperature, precipitation, and weather details.

--Air quality data (PM2.5, PM10, CO, SO2) with health status.
+- Air quality data (PM2.5, PM10, CO, SO2) with health status.

--Combined temperature and precipitation trend graph.
+- Combined temperature and precipitation trend graph.

--Historical weather search management (view, edit city/note, delete, export as JSON/CSV/Markdown).
+- Historical weather search management (view, edit city/note, delete, export as JSON/CSV/Markdown).

--Live weather map with togglable layers (clouds, wind, temperature) using Leaflet.
+- Live weather map with togglable layers (clouds, wind, temperature) using Leaflet.

--Branded with [Your Name] and PM Accelerator LinkedIn link.
+- Branded with [Your Name] and PM Accelerator LinkedIn link.

 ## Tech Stack